dheerajramasahayam/Idea_Generator/README.md

 # SaaS Idea Automator

 This project contains a Python script designed to automate the process of generating, researching, and evaluating potential SaaS (Software as a Service) ideas, with a focus on identifying concepts with strong day-1 revenue potential.
-It leverages Google's Gemini API for idea generation, query generation, and rating, and the Google Custom Search API for research.
+It leverages Google's Gemini API for idea generation, query generation, and rating, and a configurable search API (currently set to Brave Search API) for research.

 ## Core Functionality